Battle of Edgcote: Background

-Close allies in deposing Henry VI in 1461, by 1469 Warwick and Edward IV had fallen out.
+Close allies in deposing Henry VI in 1461, by 1469 the relationship between Warwick and Edward IV had broken down.
 After marrying Elizabeth Woodville in 1464, Edward increasingly relied on her family, who competed with the Nevilles for lands and positions.
 Concerned by his close connection with Warwick, Edward blocked a proposed marriage between Clarence, his younger brother and heir, and Warwick's eldest daughter Isabel.
 For various reasons, Clarence greatly resented this.

 In April 1469, a revolt broke out in Yorkshire, under a leader called Robin of Redesdale.
 His true identity is unknown.
-Numerous candidates have been suggested: Sir John Conyers, steward of Warwick's Middleham Castle, either of his son, another John Conyers or Sir William Conyers of Marske (d.
+Numerous candidates have been suggested: Sir John Conyers, steward of Warwick's Middleham Castle, either of his sons, another John Conyers or Sir William Conyers of Marske (d.
 1469), Sir Richard Welles, and Sir Henry Neville.
 Alternatively, he could have been an unknown commoner, a "villain called Robin of Riddesdale" as described in Jean de Waurin's Chronicle.
 In May, a second rebellion began, led by a figure known as Robin of Holderness, demanding the restoration of Henry Percy, traditional Earl of Northumberland.

 John Neville, the current Earl, quickly suppressed this and executed its leader, although he made little attempt to intercept Robin of Redesdale.
 Confident the rebellion was well in hand and accompanied only by his personal household troops, Edward moved slowly north through Lincolnshire, reaching Crowland in early July.
 On 9 July, he discovered the rebel army was considerably larger than previously advised, followed by even more disturbing news from London.

 Warwick and Clarence spent the summer assembling troops, allegedly to help suppress the revolt; in early July, they travelled to Calais, where Clarence married Isabel in a ceremony conducted by Warwick's brother George, Archbishop of York.
 The three men then issued a 'remonstrance', listing alleged abuses by the Woodvilles, William Herbert, Earl of Pembroke and Humphrey Stafford, Earl of Devon among others.
 They entered London on 12 July, and on 18th, marched north with to link up with the Yorkshire rebels.

 Edward withdrew to Nottingham and sent urgent instructions to Pembroke in Raglan Castle and Devon in Dorchester, ordering them to meet him there with as many men as they could muster.
 The northern rebels headed for Northampton, intending to link up with Warwick and Clarence.
 A small skirmish was fought in the area of Northampton, before the Royal forces retreated towards Banbury.
 The army camped on Edgcote Lodge Hill and late in the afternoon of 23 July, a brief skirmish was fought between the Royal picquets and the rebel outriders.
 Sir Henry Neville was captured in the skirmish, and killed after attempting to yield.
 Pembroke himself, together with the other commander, Devon, were in lodgings in Banbury.
 According to most of the chroniclers they had a disagreement over lodgings, and Devon retired, taking his part of the army with him.
 Devon reportedly took his troops ten or twelve miles away.
 Tradition has it he retreated to Deddington Castle, but there is no contemporary evidence that this was his final location.